frknecn3/frknecn3/README.md

 My name is Furkan.

-I'm looking forward to be a front-end developer in the first place, aiming to become a full-stack developer in the future.
+I'm currently a Front-end Developer aiming to become a Full-stack Developer in the future.

 I'm interested in many sides of programming, such as video game programming, web development etc.